GuruDevOp7884/GuruDevOp7884/README.md

-# Hi, I'm <span style="color:blue;">Gustavo Alves</span> 👋
+# Hi, I'm Gustavo Alves 👋

 # About me

    Passionate about software development, majoring in Systems Analysis and Development, I am always open to new challenges.
 I find it easy to work in a team and develop good interpersonal relationships, I work with planning, focus and collaborative sense.

-Basic proficiency with C#, .NET, ASPNET Core MVC, SQL, HTML, CSS and JavaScript always willing to study new technologies and increase my field of knowledge.
+Basic proficiency with <b> C#, .NET, ASPNET Core MVC, SQL, HTML, CSS and JavaScript </b> always willing to study new technologies and increase my field of knowledge.

 - 🔭 I’m currently working as a intern on web development
 - 🌱 Always learning something new